Football helmet: NOCSAE certification

 Rules in place for NFL, NCAA, and high school football require that all helmets be certified by the National Operating Committee on Standards for Athletic Equipment.

 Reliance on NOCSAE certification has been criticized on numerous grounds, including that organization's control by equipment manufacturers causes a conflict of interest, testing data that focuses on skull fractures instead of concussions, and failure to take into account new research.

 The most common NOCSAE test is the drop test (developed 1973).
 This test uses a 13-pound dummy head full of sensors and a gelatin material.
-The head and helmet is dropped from a height of 60 at one of the six NOCSAE specified locations on the helmet.
+The head and helmet is dropped at specified velocities at one of the six NOCSAE specified locations on the helmet.
 These locations include the front, rear, left side, right side, right boss, and left boss.
 The sensors in the dummy head measure the amount of force that the head experiences.
 The NOCSAE has certain regulations such as the peak severity index can never more than 1200 SI.
 If a helmet fails to meet these requirements, they do not pass the NOCSAE drop test.

 Current research

 Safety research

-There has been significant study/research regarding head injuries in football, as well as football helmet design in recent years.
-Kevin Guskiewicz, a professor at The University of North Carolina and a MacArthur Fellow, has for many years been researching concussions in football of all age groups.
+There has been significant study/research regarding head injuries in football and football helmet design in recent years.
+Kevin Guskiewicz, a professor at University of North Carolina at Chapel Hill and a MacArthur Fellow, has researched concussions in football of all age groups.
 He has been equipping UNC football helmets with accelerometers to measure impacts and concussions.
 Also, the NFL has awarded over $1.6 million in sports medical research, almost $1 million of which has been toward concussion prevention.
 All this concussion prevention research has led football helmet manufacturers to develop safer products.
 A joint effort between Virginia Tech and Wake Forest has been testing current football helmets and giving them yearly ratings since 2011.
 On a scale out of 5 stars, only one helmet was awarded a 5 in 2011.
 In 2012, two additional helmet designs were awarded 5 stars.

 Some researchers have found the counterintuitive result that wearing helmets actually increases the chance of injury, and thus they recommend players occasionally practice without helmets.
 When hard shells were first introduced, the number of head injuries actually increased because players had a false sense of security and made more dangerous tackles.
 University of New Hampshire participate in a study in which some players practiced twice a week without helmets.
 By the end of the season, those that were practicing twice a week without a helmet hit their heads 30% less.
 This research suggests that modernizing the best practices of the game might have more benefits than improving the materials within the helmet.